 Key conclusions: the results emphasise the necessity for further research evaluating the safety and effectiveness of CAM for pregnant women, with a particular focus on birth outcomes.
 Implications for practice: health professionals providing care need to be aware of the potential birth outcomes associated with CAM use during pregnancy to enable the provision of accurate information to women in their care, and to assist in safely supporting women accessing CAM to assist with pregnancy, labour and birth.

-Steel, A, Adams, J, Sibbritt, D, Broom, A, Frawley, J & Gallois, C 2014, 'The Influence of Complementary and Alternative Medicine Use in Pregnancy on Labor Pain Management Choices: Results from a Nationally Representative Sample of 1,835 Women', JOURNAL OF ALTERNATIVE AND COMPLEMENTARY MEDICINE, vol. 20, no. 2, pp. 87-97.View/Download from: UTS OPUS or Publisher's site
+Steel, A, Adams, J, Sibbritt, D, Broom, A, Frawley, J & Gallois, C 2014, 'The Influence of Complementary and Alternative Medicine Use in Pregnancy on Labor Pain Management Choices: Results from a Nationally Representative Sample of 1,835 Women', JOURNAL OF ALTERNATIVE AND COMPLEMENTARY MEDICINE, vol. 20, no. 2, pp. 87-97.View/Download from: Publisher's site

 Frawley, J 2013, 'Editorial', Australian Journal of Herbal Medicine, vol. 25, no. 2, p.
 49.